Iamvivek-gupta/interview/system.Design.md

    - Atomicity ensures that each transaction is treated as a single unit of work, which means that either all of the operations within the transaction are successfully completed, or none of them are.
    - In MySQL, if a transaction encounters an error or failure during execution, it can be rolled back to its initial state, undoing any changes made by the transaction.
    - Example: Consider a banking application where a user transfers funds from one account to another.
-   - Atomicity ensures that if the funds are deducted from one account, they are also successfully credited to the recipient's account.
+   - Atomicity ensures that if the funds are deducted from one bank account, It must be successfully credited into the recipient's account.
 If any step fails, the entire transaction is rolled back, ensuring data integrity.

 2. **Consistency**:
    - Consistency ensures that the database remains in a consistent state before and after the transaction.
    - It guarantees that the integrity constraints, such as foreign key constraints or unique constraints, are not violated.
-   - In MySQL, consistency is maintained by enforcing referential integrity and other constraints defined on the database schema.
+   - In MySQL, consistency is maintained by enforcing referential integrity and other constraints such as foreign key constraints or unique key constraints defined on the database schema.
    - Example: In a blog application, if a user attempts to publish a post, consistency ensures that the post is not published if it violates any constraints, such as a missing required field or an invalid reference to a category.

 3. **Isolation**:
-   - Isolation ensures that transactions are executed independently of each other, as if multiple trasactions are executing sequentially.
+   - Isolation ensures that transactions are executed independently of each other, as if there are multiple trasactions are executing sequentially.
    - It prevents interference between concurrent transactions to maintain data integrity and consistency.
    - In MySQL, isolation levels such as READ COMMITTED, REPEATABLE READ, and SERIALIZABLE control the degree of isolation between transactions.
    - Example: Consider a scenario where multiple users simultaneously update their profile information.